datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Profits, Losses, other items or distributions pursuant to any provision of this Agreement.

-**
- ARTICLE VIII
+**ARTICLE VIII DISTRIBUTIONS**
- DISTRIBUTIONS ** TC "Article VIII.
-Distributions" \\f C \\l "1"

-Section 8.1  Net Cash Flow  TC "Section 8.1  Net Cash Flow" \\f C \\l "2" .
+Section 8.1  Net Cash Flow.
 Except as otherwise provided in Article XV (relating to the dissolution of the Company), any distribution of the Net Cash Flow during any Fiscal Year shall be made to the Unit Holders in proportion to the number of Units held by each Unit Holder.

-Section 8.2  Distribution Rules  TC "Section 8.2  Distribution Rules"
+Section 8.2  Distribution Rules.
-\\f C \\l "2" .

 ​(i) All distributions pursuant to Section 8.1 shall be at such times and in such amounts as shall be determined by the Manager; provided,